Glucose: Mutarotation

 Mutarotation: -glucose molecules exist as cyclic hemiacetals that are epimeric (= diastereomeric) to each other.
 The epimeric ratio α:β is 36:64.
-In the α-D-glucopyranose (left), the blue-labelled hydroxy group is in the axial position at the anomeric centre, whereas in the β-D-glucopyranose (right) the blue-labelled hydroxy group is in equatorial position at the anomeric centre.
+In the α-D-glucopyranose (left), the blue-labeled hydroxy group is in the axial position at the anomeric center, whereas in the β-D-glucopyranose (right) the blue-labeled hydroxy group is in equatorial position at the anomeric center.

 Mutarotation consists of a temporary reversal of the ring-forming reaction, resulting in the open-chain form, followed by a reforming of the ring.
 The ring closure step may use a different \sOH group than the one recreated by the opening step (thus switching between pyranose and furanose forms), or the new hemiacetal group created on C-1 may have the same or opposite handedness as the original one (thus switching between the α and β forms).
 Thus, though the open-chain form is barely detectable in solution, it is an essential component of the equilibrium.

 The open-chain form is thermodynamically unstable, and it spontaneously isomerizes to the cyclic forms.
 (Although the ring closure reaction could in theory create four- or three-atom rings, these would be highly strained, and are not observed in practice.)
 In solutions at room temperature, the four cyclic isomers interconvert over a time scale of hours, in a process called mutarotation.
 Starting from any proportions, the mixture converges to a stable ratio of α:β 36:64.
 The ratio would be α:β 11:89 if it were not for the influence of the anomeric effect.
 Mutarotation is considerably slower at temperatures close to 0 C.

 Optical activity

 Whether in water or the solid form, -(+)-glucose is dextrorotatory, meaning it will rotate the direction of polarized light clockwise as seen looking toward the light source.
 The effect is due to the chirality of the molecules, and indeed the mirror-image isomer, -(−)-glucose, is levorotatory (rotates polarized light counterclockwise) by the same amount.
 The strength of the effect is different for each of the five tautomers.

 The - prefix does not refer directly to the optical properties of the compound.
-It indicates that the C-5 chiral centre has the same handedness as that of -glyceraldehyde (which was so labelled because it is dextrorotatory).
-The fact that -glucose is dextrorotatory is a combined effect of its four chiral centres, not just of C-5; some of the other -aldohexoses are levorotatory.
+It indicates that the C-5 chiral center has the same handedness as that of -glyceraldehyde (which was so labeled because it is dextrorotatory).
+The fact that -glucose is dextrorotatory is a combined effect of its four chiral centers, not just of C-5; some of the other -aldohexoses are levorotatory.

 The conversion between the two anomers can be observed in a polarimeter since pure α--glucose has a specific rotation angle of +112.2° mL/(dm·g), pure β--glucose of +17.5° mL/(dm·g).
 When equilibrium has been reached after a certain time due to mutarotation, the angle of rotation is +52.7° mL/(dm·g).
 By adding acid or base, this transformation is much accelerated.
 The equilibration takes place via the open-chain aldehyde form.